-Office of the Governor News Release: Governor Ige approves Kaua‘i “resort bubble” post-travel testing programPosted on Dec 30, 2020 in COVID-19, COVID-19 News Releases, Latest News, Newsroom, Press Releases
+Office of the Governor News Release: Governor Ige approves Kaua‘i “resort bubble” post-travel testing programPosted on Dec 30, 2020 in COVID-19, COVID-19 News Releases, Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige has approved Kaua‘i Mayor Derek Kawakami’s request to implement a pre- and post-travel testing program for visitors who stay in “resort bubble” hotels, effective January 5.

 “This proposal will allow Kauaʻi to move forward with limited tourism in ‘resort bubbles’ while honoring the county’s request to opt-out of the Safe Travels pre-travel testing program,” said Gov. David Ige.

 “Travelers who participate in this program will be able to enjoy resort amenities and visit the pool for the first three days of their vacations, until they are eligible to take their post-travel test,” said Mayor Kawakami.
 “Once the post-travel test shows they are COVID-free, they can enjoy all that Kaua‘i has to offer.”

 The new rule will allow travelers to Kaua‘i, who receive a negative pre-travel test and stay in an approved Enhanced Movement Quarantine (EMQ) “resort bubble” property, to take a post-travel test three days after arrival and be released from quarantine with a negative post-travel test result.

 To qualify, travelers must: